 Which 12 English constructions are unacademic?

-This is the third and final lesson about Academic Language.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Academic Language.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce twelve unacademic language structures